Andrew Prokos: Work

-During the mid 1990s Prokos spent two years living in Italy and Greece and traveling through Europe and Turkey.
+During the mid-1990s Prokos spent two years living in Italy and Greece and traveling through Europe and Turkey.
 Prokos returned to New York City in 1996, and began working in interactive advertising.
 Prokos turned to photography full-time in 2002, and received commissions from a variety of clients, including architects, property developers, interior designers, ad agencies, and corporate clients.
 His photography has been published in numerous magazines, newspapers, and websites, including: ArchDaily, Casa Vogue, Communication Arts, DesignBoom Magazine, Dezeen Magazine, Manhattan Magazine, Metropolis, New York City Monthly, PDN Edu, and others.
 His photography has also been used in advertising campaigns for numerous companies such as Lloyds Bank, Morgan Stanley, E&J Gallo, Abbott Labs, Ritz-Carlton Hotel Company, and Evraz.
 Prokos is a member of the New York Chapter of the American Society of Media Photographers.

 In 2012 and 2013 Prokos traveled to Brazil and produced several award-winning series of photographs, including Niemeyer's Brasilia.
-Niemeyer's Brasilia captured the surreal Modernist architecture of Brazilian architect Oscar Niemeyer in Brasilia utilizing stark compositions and long exposure times.
-The series was published in a full page article in Correio Braziliense, the main newspaper of the capital city of Brasilia in November, 2013.
-The photographs from Niemeyer's Brasilia received worldwide acclaim and went on to be published in twelve countries in seven languages, including: United States, Brazil, Mexico, Chile, Greece, Spain, United Kingdom, Netherlands, Israel, New Zealand, Japan, China, and Malaysia.
+Niemeyer's Brasilia captured the surreal Modernist architecture of Brazilian architect Oscar Niemeyer in Brasília utilizing stark compositions and long exposure times.
 In July 2014 Prokos was one of 23 prominent Greek-Americans profiled in a documentary video series entitled Greeks Gone West, produced by the Embassy of the United States, Athens and Kathimerini newspaper.
 The video was shot on location at Prokos's exhibition at Banco do Brasil in New York.